 Up to that point, the discussion could be kept at a level that is surprisingly algebraic.
 Every now and then, the condition that certain homomorphisms or CP-maps be strict, pops up.
-(Strictness comes, usually, packed as a nondegeneracy condition.
-For instance, a unital endomorphism $\vt$ of $\sB^a(E)$ is strict if and only if $\vt(\sK(E))$ acts nondegenerately on $E$.
-The fact that the superproduct system of a full dilation is a product system, depends on strictness of the dilation.)
-But with the end of Section \ref{EXsubnsupSEC}, we also have reached the end of attempts to keep topological question ``behind the scenes''.
+(See the discussion in the second half of Section \ref{CPspsSEC}, starting after Remark \ref{CPASrem} and leading, especially, to Corollary \ref{stri2cor} and to Example \ref{EPSex}.
+Strictness, there, appears dressed as a simple nondegeneracy condition that makes things work.)
+But with the end of Section \ref{EXsubnsupSEC}, we also have reached the end of attempts to keep topological questions ``behind the scenes''.
 In particular, we are meeting more and more statements that can no longer be proved in the \nbd{C^*}setting (usually, generalizing easily to the von Neumann setting), but only for von Neumann algebras, modules, and correspondences.
 Section \ref{topSEC} addresses these questions -- and prepares right away for Section \ref{minSEC} about minimality, where these things will be applied.
 A thorough introduction to the necessary facts about von Neumann modules (which we will apply exclusively, as opposed with \nbd{W^*}modules) is outsourced to Appendix \ref{vNAPP}.
 (This appendix also contains an approximately detailed comparison of our approach here based on \cite{BhSk00} and the approach based on \cite{MuSo02}.
 This comparison cannot be done without discussing the \it{commutant} of von Neumann correspondences -- a concept that we do not need anywhere else in these notes, and which, therefore, is banished to the appendix.)
 Let us emphasize that we do not at all address questions of ``time''-continuity (continuity with $t$ in a topological monoid).
 With one exception, all our constructions will deliver continuous things if we start with continuous things -- and work also without continuity.
 The exception is the construction of a CP-semigroup for a subproduct system in Theorem \ref{adSPS-CPthm}.